 When utilizing a dual-camera system, the Exynos 2100’s Samsung-designed ISP allows you to take up to 200MP pictures and two 32MP photographs.
-Yes, the hardware is important when it comes to the image signal processor, and all three chipsets feature capable ISPs.
+Yes, the hardware is important for the image signal processor, and all three chipsets feature capable ISPs.
 However, computational photography and advances in AI and ML technologies have recently emerged as the secret sauce of smartphone photography.
-So we can’t tell for sure which one has a superior ISP to the other in terms of hardware.
+So, we can’t tell which one has a superior ISP to the other regarding hardware.

 AI & ML